 -

 Presentation

-As digital natives, young people are the experts in how they engage and interact with the online world.
-How can we harness young people’s expertise so that their voices and lived experiences inform our understanding of, and response to online harms?
+How can we harness young people’s voices and lived experiences to shape our response to online harms?

+-